The MIPS M5150/M5100 processor cores are ideal for IoT, wearable and other embedded and real-time applications.

 The M51xx cores are enhancements of the MIPS microAptiv family designed with the same five-stage pipeline architecture, utilizing the high-performance digital signal processing (DSP) capabilities along with the microMIPS ISA for code size reduction

-Support is provided by a comprehensive set of hardware and software development tools from Imagination as well as a growing ecosystem of partners.
+Support is provided by a comprehensive set of hardware and software development tools from MIPS as well as a growing ecosystem of partners.

-Several hypervisors for the M-Class cores are available and under development from Imagination and leading third party developers including Seltech and PUCRS University in Brazil.
+Several hypervisors for the M-Class cores are available and under development from MIPS and leading third party developers including Seltech and PUCRS University in Brazil.

 - Industrial control and automation

 - Internet of Things (IoT), Machine to Machine (M2M)